Code of Conduct

-- The Code of Conduct outlines the behaviour and professionalism that we expect from CDA members.
+3. The Code of Conduct outlines the behaviour and professionalism that we expect from CDA members.
 Matters serious enough to warrant ejection of a Member from the CDA will be clearly defined prior to ejection.
-Under such circumstances, the offending Member will be offered the opportunity to reapply to the CDA after a period of six months, providing the problem surrounding the ejection has been rectified and with the understanding that the first application after suspension will be for an “Associate Membership”.
+Under such circumstances, the offending Member will be offered the opportunity to reapply to the CDA after a period of six months, providing the problem surrounding the ejection has been rectified and with the understanding that the first application after suspension will be for an provisional Membership.

-- Unreasonable demands may not be made of the Chair.
-All inquiries or requests for assistance should be restricted to normal office hours except in extreme circumstances.
+7. Unreasonable demands may not be made of the Board Members.
+All inquires or requests assistance should be restricted to normal office hours except in extreme circumstances.

-- The Membership agrees that all invoicing deemed as unreasonably overdue must be reported to the Chair even if no action is requested by the Member involved.
+8. The Membership agrees that all client invoicing deemed as unreasonably overdue must be reported to the Chair even if no action is requested by the Member involved.